 Clinical work, care work and working closely with others may be possible, but you should protect yourself by using screens or wearing PPE.
 However, for some individuals it may be not be appropriate to attend work.
 Clinical judgment should be used as the values are estimates and not exact.
 If you are unsure about attending work, an Occupational Health referral, or discussion with your GP or clinical specialist will be able to provide more advice.

 Where employers cannot reduce risks to individuals sufficiently because of the type of work, a slightly higher risk of infection may be accepted for staff in the lower and moderate categories.
 This is because there is much less likelihood of them becoming very ill if they contract COVID-19 infection.

 Pregnancy is not included within the tool.
-We advise following the Royal College of Obstetricians and Gynaecologists to try and keep the risk of exposure as low as is practically possible to pregnant women, particularly in the third trimester.
+We advise following the Royal College of Obstetricians and Gynaecologists guidance to try and keep the risk of exposure as low as is practically possible to pregnant women, particularly in the third trimester.
+The RCOG guidance is reviewed on a weekly basis, taking into account the impact of new evidence.
 Normal pregnancy risk assessments should also be undertaken.